hfoffani/PathPlanning/README.md

 #### Trajectory Generation

-With the next optimal lane and speed the process generates a path that smoothly respects the highway map and the desired action.
+With the next optimal lane and speed, the process generates a path that smoothly respects the highway map and the desired action.

 Using geometry from the map waypoints data, the current position of the